Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 -  `Download for Windows <https://distribution.mainnet.concordium.software/tools/windows/concordium-desktop-wallet-1.1.5.exe>`_

-When you install the Desktop Wallet on Windows, you'll see an error message saying there's a problem with the certificate.
-Simply ignore the error and continue with the download.
-This issue will be resolved shortly.

 -  `Download for macOS <https://distribution.mainnet.concordium.software/tools/macos/concordium-desktop-wallet-1.1.5.dmg>`_

 Currently, the Desktop Wallet doesn't support Apple MacBook Air 2020 M1.